 When will the Castle be open?

-The Castle will open every day between 10:00 and 17:00 hrs.
+The Castle will open every day between the hours shown at the bottom of each website page.
 To learn how to book a ticket, see ‘Time Slot Tickets’ below.

 How long can I stay?

-Tickets are currently valid for the full day, however last entry is at 16:00 and entry will not be permitted after this time so please plan your journey to ensure you arrive in good time.
+Tickets are currently valid for the time shown on your ticket.
+Entry will not be permitted after this time so please plan your journey to ensure you arrive in good time.

 Will there be queues?